lupomontero/node-cpphello/README.md

 # This is the simplest possible "hello world" node.js module written in C++

+This is a super simple module written as a C++ binding.
+It does not show how to handle async io, but at least it illustrates how the code hooks into _node_ and _v8_.
+This is just a place to start...

 A more detailed article on the _How To Node_ website:
 [http://howtonode.org/how-to-module](http://howtonode.org/how-to-module)